Hongzred/HashTag_HotLine/README.md

 ## A Tour of Core Features
 <a name="core"/>

-The project is hosted [here](https://master.d2nb81n0vt6kb5.amplifyapp.com/).
-We present a brief overview of our core features in this readme; for additional information, refer to the [user documentation](https://master.d2nb81n0vt6kb5.amplifyapp.com/feed) within the application itself.
+The project is hosted [here](https://master.d2nb81n0vt6kb5.amplifyapp.com).
+We present a brief overview of our core features in this readme; for additional information, refer to the [here](https://hongzred.github.io/HashTag_HotLine/docs/index.html) for developer documentation.

 ### Filter